-It was only in and through Christ Jesus that God’s glory was perfectly revealed to us!
+It was only in Christ Jesus that God’s glory was perfectly revealed to us!

 Similarly, Jesus Christ did not simply manifest God’s power and wisdom to us; He was the power and wisdom of God manifested to us.

-Moreover, Jesus Christ did not just manifest God’s grace to us; He was the grace of God that brought salvation to all men (Tit.
-2:11).
-It was only in and through Jesus Christ that all the fullness of the Godhead was made known to us.
+Jesus Christ did not just manifest God’s grace to us; He was the grace of God that brought salvation to all men.

 The Scripture admonishes you to withdraw from heretical and rebellious person or people (Jud.
 1:3, 2 John 1:9-11).